timberland-sig/rh-linux-poc/README.md

 ## Set up your Hypervisor

-Run `./setup.sh user` - This script will install some prerequisite rpms and validate that your user account is correctly configured.
+Run `make user` - This will install some prerequisite rpms and validate that your user account is correctly configured.
 If this script shows an error, correct the problem and run it again.

-Run `./setup.sh net` - This will modify your hypervisor network configuration and create three bridged networks.
-Run this script with caution because it will change your network config.
-Running this script from a remote shell may disconnect your session.
+Run `make net` - This will modify your hypervisor network configuration and create three bridged networks.
+Run this with caution because it will change your network config.
+Running this from a remote shell may disconnect your session.
 When in doubt, configure the bridged networks yourself, manually.

 During setup, you will be prompted to configure IP addresses for each bridge.
 You can: